eclipsesource/tabris-js/doc/touch.md

 ### Gestures in scrollable/panable Widgets

 In a scrollable widget, like `ScrollView` or `CollectionView`, a recognized **pan** or **swipe** gesture in a non-scrollable direction will prevent scrolling.
-Therefore, attaching a `pan:horizontal` listener to a widget in a vertically scrolling `ScrollView`, will prevent scrolling for any gesture that starts with a horizontal movement.
+Therefore, attaching a `panHorizontal` listener to a widget in a vertically scrolling `ScrollView`, will prevent scrolling for any gesture that starts with a horizontal movement.
 When no pan listener is attached or the movement starts in a vertical direction, scrolling is still possible.

 ## Touch Events